 The main Bali accommodation options include:

 - Apartments – privately owned and rented through the likes of Air BnB.
-Best for self-catering – may have access to some shared facilities.
+Best for self-catering – may have access to some shared facilities like a pool.

 - Private villas – usually come with their own yard and pool, plus staff; they can be booked through an agency, online booking company like Booking.Com or direct from owners.